Ripple Labs: Regulatory and legal matters

+FinCEN enforcement action, BitLicense, and R3 litigation (2015–2020)

 On May 5, 2015, Ripple received a US$700,000 civil penalty from the U.S. Treasury's Financial Crimes Enforcement Network (FinCEN) for "willful violation of the Bank Secrecy Act by acting as a money services business without registering with FinCEN".
 The company agreed to remedial steps to ensure future compliance, including an agreement to only transact XRP and "Ripple Trade" activity through registered money services businesses (MSB), among other agreements such as enhancing the Ripple Protocol.

-On June 13, 2016, Ripple obtained a virtual currency license from the New York State Department of Financial Services, making it the fourth company with a BitLicense.
+On June 13, 2016, XRP II LLC, an affiliate of Ripple Labs, received a BitLicense from the New York State Department of Financial Services.
+It was the second BitLicense issued by the regulator.

 In September 2017, blockchain startup R3 sued Ripple for specific performance of an option agreement in which Ripple agreed to sell up to five billion XRPs (the native cryptocurrency of Ripple protocol) for a price of $.0085.
-Ripple countersued, claiming that R3 reneged on a number of contractual promises, and was simply acting in a spirit of opportunism, after the cryptocurrency increased in value more than 30 times.
+Ripple countersued, claiming that R3 reneged on contractual promises, and was merely acting on opportunism, after the cryptocurrency increased in value more than 30 times.
 In September 2018, Ripple and R3 reached an undisclosed settlement agreement.

-In February 2020 an article in Financial Times Alphaville revealed that MoneyGram, the largest public user of Ripple's XRP based liquidity tools, had received a $50m investment prior to adopting the tools and also that the software was provided free of charge by Ripple and that MoneyGram was receiving an on-going subsidy for using XRP, amounting to $8.9m in Q4 2019.
-The same article revealed that Ripple was dependent on sales of XRP to remain profitable.
+A February 2020 article in Financial Times Alphaville reported that MoneyGram, the largest public user of Ripple's XRP based liquidity tools, had received a $50m investment prior to adopting the tools and also that the software was provided free of charge by Ripple and that MoneyGram was receiving an on-going subsidy for using XRP, amounting to $8.9m in Q4 2019.
+The same article indicated that Ripple was dependent on sales of XRP to remain profitable.